svenka82/Directional-Stock-Prediction/README.md

 DIRECTIONAL MODEL:

-We have built 2 models dpending on window size.
+We have built 2 models depending on window size.
 1. 1-Day window
 2. 4-Hr Window

 For 1-day window model, we take tweets of the previous day, compute the sentiment scores using VADER algorithm and then use the output of VADER as features for our model.

 Feature Matrix:
-Independent Variables : [pos_score,neg_score,neu_score,compund_score]
+Independent Variables: [pos_score,neg_score,neu_score,compund_score]
-Dependent Variables : Class Label [1/0]
+Dependent Variables: Class Label [1/0]

 We use the historical data which contains daily and 4hr prices.
 We label the data accordingly; if close_price >= open_price